 Through our competitive application process, young people earn a spot in our YouthBuild cohort.
 Over the course of the 10-month program, young people receive:

-- Hands-on construction training and certification while building low-income, energy-efficient homes
+- Hands-on construction training and certification while building affordable and energy-efficient homes

 - GED coursework, tutoring and other prep to ensure they can complete their education.